tch180/-BestChef-Project2/README.md

 This project was made using MEAN Full stack,

-This App is a recipe application that allows you to create a user.
+This App is a recipe application that allows you to create a user/s. a